WebAssembly/component-model/design/mvp/Explainer.md

    more-efficient non-reentrant runtime glue code (particularly in the middle of the [Canonical ABI](CanonicalABI.md)).
 This implies that components by default don't allow concurrency and multi-threaded access will trap.
-3. Components enforce the current informal rule that `start` functions are only for "internal" initialization by trapping if a component attempts to call a component import during instantiation.
-In Core WebAssembly, this invariant is not viable since cross-module calls are often necessary when initializing shared linear memory (e.g., calling `libc`'s `malloc`).
-   However, at the granularity of components, this invariant appears viable and would allow runtimes and toolchains considerable optimization flexibility based on the resulting purity of instantiation.
-As one example, tools like [`wizer`] could be used to *transparently* snapshot the post-instantiation state of a component to reuse in future instantiations.
-As another example, a component runtime could optimize the instantiation of a component DAG by transparently instantiating non-root components lazily and/or in parallel.

 ## JavaScript Embedding